including a consideration of the character Roxane from Edmond Rostand’s play Cyrano de Bergerac

 In an Aesthetic Realism class soon after Alan Shapiro and I began seeing each other, when I was having new and big feeling about him, I’m grateful Ellen Reiss spoke to me about opposites every woman needs to put together in love: great particularity and the largeness of things.
 She asked, “Do you think—and this is what love has—you want to have as great emotion as possible, and you also want to be as exact as possible?”

 Yes!
 That is what I wanted!
 She continued, describing a frequent mistake women make, as I had: “People can want to have the grand passion, and not have it exact, because then their self-love is not at stake.”
 And Ms. Reiss, who has greatly encouraged my care for poetry, asked, “Are you proud if you’re moved by a line of poetry?”
 I said yes, and she asked, “Do you think it’s possible to be moved by a person in a similar way…and be proud?”
 A woman, she explained, can look at a man all in a tumult and say, “Look what I’ve done,” or she can feel that as she’s close to him, she’s respecting the world more.
-That is what I want my purpose to be as I’m close to my husband.
+That’s what I feel as I’m in my husband’s embrace.
 It is light years away from what I once thought love was, and so much more romantic!

 In the play, Roxane feels there is something large lacking in Christian, because of his expression.
 He sees it, and says, “I know; I grow absurd.”
 [Roxane:] “And that displeases me / As much as if you had grown ugly.”